jeancarl/tjbot-labs/conversational-robot/nodejs/README.md

         }
     ```

 25. Replace the placeholder `/* Step #25 */` with the following code.
-This code will combine the response from the Watson Conversation service and use the Watson Text to Speech service to speak out the response.
+This code will combine the response from the Watson Assistant service and use the Watson Text to Speech service to speak out the response.
 When the text has been spoken out, TJBot will resume listening for another utterance, and repeat the cycle.

     ```
         tj.speak(response.object.output.text.join(" ")).then(() => {